bobur554396/WT2018Spring/w5/timer_tracker_v1/README.md

+## 1. Break the app into components
-## Static version of Time-Tracking app
+## 2. Build a static version of the app

 ### Usage
 - enter to rood folder of project